Bank of America Merrill Lynch, Credit Suisse disclose UK pay gaps

-LONDON (Reuters) - Bank of America Merrill Lynch (BAML) (BAC.N) and Credit Suisse (CSGN.S) on Tuesday reported mean gender pay gaps in their British operations of 28.7 percent and 39.2 percent respectively.
+LONDON, March 27 (Reuters) - Bank of America Merrill Lynch (BAML) and Credit Suisse on Tuesday reported mean gender pay gaps in their British operations of 28.7 percent and 39.2 percent respectively.

 The two banks also reported mean gender bonus gaps of 57.9 percent and 70.2 percent respectively.